How To Make Vegan Eggnog For A Crowd

 History of eggnog

 It became popular in America soon after and evolved into a holiday drink that each state would customise according to its preference.
-Eggnog has also international variations, like the Coquito from Puerto Rico, that has a coconut base and is served with rum, and Eierpunsch, a German punch made with white wine and egg liqueur.
+Eggnog has also international variations, like the Coquito from Puerto Rico, which has a coconut base and is served with rum, and Eierpunsch, a German punch made with white wine and egg liqueur.

 How to make eggnog vegan